 These drawbacks led to some dissatisfaction among physicists.
 They even claimed that ``deformation quantization is not quantization'' (see \cite[Section 1.4]{GW} for a more detailed explanation of this comment).
 To solve this problem, Gukov and Witten \cite{GW} proposed a new scheme of quantization by considering the $A$-model of a suitable complexification of a symplectic manifold $X$.
 In this \emph{brane quantization} picture, the Hilbert space and the algebra of operators acting on it are both morphism spaces between certain branes, whose definitions are still mysterious to both physicists and mathematicians.
 We also do not know in general which symplectic manifolds admit such a quantization (see, however, \cite{GW, Bischoff-Gualtieri}).

-In this paper, we give a mathematical construction of non-formal quantizations of K\"ahler manifolds.
+In this paper, we give a mathematical construction of \emph{non-formal} quantizations of K\"ahler manifolds.
 The naive idea is to take the evaluation of $\hbar$ in deformation quantization to some complex numbers to get rid of the formal variable.
 But there would be convergence issues in general.
-To overcome this, we exploit the Fedosov connections constructed in \cite{CLL} which have nice finiteness properties.
-We also restrict to a subalgebra of smooth functions, since the star product $f\star g$ of two functions will be a formal power series in $\hbar$ and is in general divergent after evaluating $\hbar$ at complex values.
-We will be able to show that this subspace of functions can be quantized to holomorphic differential operators acting on the Hilbert space $H^0(X,L^{\otimes k})$ in geometric quantization.
+To overcome this, we exploit the Fedosov connections constructed in our previous work \cite{CLL}, which have nice finiteness properties.
+We also restrict to a subspace of smooth functions because the star product $f\star g$ of two functions is a formal power series in $\hbar$, which is in general divergent after evaluating $\hbar$ at complex values.
+We will be able to show that this subspace of functions can be quantized to holomorphic differential operators acting on the Hilbert space $\mathcal{H}_k = H^0(X,L^{\otimes k})$ in geometric quantization.
 This yields a dense subspace of \emph{quantizable functions} as $k\to \infty$.

 To have a glimpse of the idea, consider the flat space $\C^n$ equipped with the Wick product on $C^\infty(\C^n)[[\hbar]]$, a natural choice of the subalgebra of $C^\infty(\C^n)$ is the space of polynomials where the formal variable can be evaluated at any complex number.
 This is because the Wick product of any two polynomials is still a polynomial in $\hbar$ (see equation \eqref{equation: fiberwise-Wick-product} for an explicit formula of Wick product).
 On a general K\"ahler manifold $(X, \omega, J)$, we use Fedosov's flat connections \cite{Fed} to globalize the local computations and find a subspace of functions whose noncommutativity under the star product is polynomially controlled.